Everything You Need to Know About the Benefits of a Standing Fan; The Noise, Energy Consumption, the Best Place.

 Cooling vs Circulation

 A standing fan will only circulate the existing air in a room.
 The only way to reduce temperature is by introducing a cooling mechanism like an air conditioner or evaporative cooler.
-The air conditioner or evaporative cooler will take the hot air in the environment, filter out the heat, and blow it back into the room as cold air.
+An air conditioner or evaporative cooler will take the hot air in the environment, filter out the heat, and blow it back into the room as cold air.
 The pedestal fan will circulate the colder air, making your room comfortable during a heatwave.

 High temperature